-Ramayah, T. and Zainuddin, Yusserrie and Fok, Chee Youn
+Ramayah, T. and Zainuddin, Yuserrie and Fok, Chee Youn

 The effect of self-efficacy on Internet usage in the organization.